Titan-C/conky-seamod/README.md

 Fixes
 * `border_outer_margin` can be adjusted without breaking the alignment of rings.
-* now runs on Ubuntu 16.04 LTS with Gnome 3.18
+* now runs on Ubuntu 16.04 LTS with Gnome 3.18 using `dock` or `normal` window type and hints.

 Changes/enhancements
 * gracefully accommodates switching between wired and wireless.
 NET section shows info for wired (eth0) else wireless (wlan0) info is shown.